 Get to Know Me

 Hi, my name is Tamicka Monson.
 My pronouns are she/her/hers.
-I have worked with youth, families, and adults in many capacities (schools, universities, summer camps, daycare, etc.) for over ten years.
+I have worked with youth, families, and adults in many capacities (schools, universities, summer camps, daycare, etc.) for over 15 years.
 I became a counselor because I enjoy seeing people heal, grow, and become the best version of themselves.

-I specialize in working with people with a background of trauma, including sexual trauma and religious trauma.
+I specialize in working with people with a background of trauma, including sexual trauma, racial trauma, and religious trauma.
 I have experience in working in areas of attention deficit hyperactivity disorder and executive functioning, anxiety, depression, grief, posttraumatic stress disorder, racial and ethnic identity, women’s issues, and youth mental health.
 I am LGBTQIA+ affirming.
 As a Black woman, I enjoy helping other people of color heal from racialized trauma and realize they are enough.

 I work with people to heal from their past and prepare for their future.
 My person-centered approach means I listen and try to understand what people’s needs are.
 Then, I form a partnership in helping them.
 I assist people through several modalities, including psychodynamic orientation with elements of cognitive-behavioral therapy, play therapy techniques, positive psychotherapy, and solution-focused therapy.

-In addition to individual and group therapy, I offer specialized support in social-emotional and behavior management trainings for non-profits that serve youth in K-6th grades.
+In addition to individual and group therapy, I offer specialized support in social-emotional and behavior management trainings for non-profits that serve youth in K-5th grades.
 Also, I speak at a variety of events and offer topics on mental/emotional health, social justice, and work-life balance.